greshake/i3status-rust/blocks.md

 ## Taskwarrior

-Creates a block which displays number of pending and started tasks of the current users taskwarrior list.
+Creates a block which displays the number of tasks matching user-defined filters from the current user's taskwarrior list.

-Clicking the left mouse button on the icon updates the number of pending tasks immediately.
+Clicking the left mouse button on the icon updates the number of tasks immediately.

-Clicking the right mouse button on the icon toggles the view of the block between filtered (default) and non-filtered tasks.
-If there are no filters configured, the number of tasks stays the same and both modes are behaving equally.
+Clicking the right mouse button on the icon cycles the view of the block through the user's filters.

 #### Examples